aamnah/notes/content/bash-scripting/script-start-open-all-applications-frontend-development.md

 ---
-title: Writing a script to open all the aplications needed
+title: Writing a script to open all the applications needed
 date: 2020-08-10
 slug: script-start-all-applications-frontend-development
-status: DRAFT
+draft: true
 ---

 I'm working on a React Native project these days that requires me to run 5 or so commands and open 3 or so apps every time i want to start working on the project